avaneev/prvhash/README.md

 generators (with a lower period, though); they can even be interleaved after each round.

-When the message enters the system as `Seed ^= msgw`/`lcg ^= msgw`, it works like mixing a message with an one-time-pad used in cryptography.
+When the message enters the system via `Seed ^= msgw` and `lcg ^= msgw` instructions, it works like mixing a message with an one-time-pad used in cryptography.
 This operation completely hides the message in system's entropy.
-Beside that, the output of PRVHASH uses mix of two variables: statistically, this means the mixing of two unrelated random variables, with such summary output never appearing in system's state.
+Beside that, the output of PRVHASH uses the mix of two variables: statistically, this means the mixing of two unrelated random variables, with such summary output never appearing in system's state.
 It is worth noting the `lcg ^ rs` expression: the `rs` variable is composed of two halves, both of them practically being independent PRNG outputs, with smaller periods.
 This additionally complicates system's reversal.

 ## Fused PRNG ##